AronTech1/esp32-dht-firmware/README.md

  - Ensure the baud rate is set to 115200.

 ## ▶️ Expected Output

 When running, you should see logs similar to:

-DHT Sensor Reading Example␣␣
+DHT Sensor Reading Example
 Temperature: 25.4 °C  |  Humidity: 60.1 %